-Heating your pool is a great way lengthen your swimming season, and bring more enjoyment to the experience for everyone in the family.
-But somewhere along the way you may have gotten confused as to how to do it.
+Heating your pool is a great way to lengthen your swimming season, and bring more enjoyment to the experience for everyone in the family.
+But somewhere along the way, you may have gotten confused as to how to do it.
 Visit a pool supply store and you'll be hit with the question "Gas-fired heater, or heat pump?"

 The simple desire to heat your pool may have left you in a quandary.
 Don't lose sleep over this one.
 I believe in the short amount of time it takes you to read this blog, we can help guide you to the right choice for your pool.